*PYO Artist’s Statement

 Tl:dr I think artists’ statements are a bit of a waste of time.
 (Certainly, this artist’s statement is a waste of your time.)

-As an outsider, I have come to understand that the convention is that you should either work with many ideas and one process, or many processes but one set of ideas.
+As an outsider, I have come to understand the convention is that you should either work with many ideas and one process, or many processes but one set of ideas.
 If you work with many ideas and many processes, you can’t really corral that into a statement – not in a way that is honest or actually makes sense.
 Sometimes my art is political.
 Sometimes it’s about physics.
 Sometimes it is huge engineered installation.
 Sometimes it is tiny delicate craft.
-This adds up to ‘not a viable art brand’.
+This adds up to ‘not a marketable art brand’.

 Previously, I have waffled on about post-modernism and fractured reality.
 It comes from quite a personal place – if you apprehend the world differently to others it becomes apparent that that which is taken as objective, can often be subjective.